 Because of what these tags represented: the Chris-kindle market we visited at in Nuremberg , or the boutique we stumbled into in Strasbourg, I could not bear to throw them away once used.
 So, we reuse these tags every year on the gifts David and I exchange.
 These little tags add a depth to the gift given because it has a special experience attached to it.

 But, I can’t leave it there.
 None of this would mean anything if it were not for Jesus:

 - A baby born the way all babies are born, except of a virgin.

 - A baby who grew in wisdom and stature, took first steps, knew hunger, hurt and all manor of pain.

 - Who attended Hebrew school and learned a skill as a carpenter from his earthly dad.

 - God with us acquiring knowledge, understanding and insight – all which He had possessed before joining mankind and set aside to walk with us.

 - The unchangeable One, yet joined us and remains with us in our journey.

-May this day of Celebration awaken traditions in a fresh way for you and yours.
+May this day of Celebration awaken Christmas Traditions in a fresh way for you and yours.